The 42nd (Royal Highland — The Black Watch)

 1889 The Black Watch (Royal Highlanders)

-The battalion was quartered at Lower St Elmo Barracks and Marsamxetto Barracks Valletta.
-It embarked for Gibraltar on 8 Aug 1889 and arrived there on 13 August.
+8 Aug 1889 The 1st/Royal Highlanders was quartered at Lower St Elmo Barracks and Marsamxetto Barracks Valletta.
+It embarked for Gibraltar where it arrived on 13 August.

 1963 The Black Watch